 How to Improve Your Presentation Skills Fast

 Struggling with English pronunciation?
-This big guide discusses tricky English sounds such as the terrible “th,” the lazy schwa, and the very confusing “i” and “ee”.
+This big guide to Pronunciation for ESL (English as a second language) discusses tricky English sounds such as the terrible “th,” the lazy schwa, and the very confusing “i” and “ee”.
 (Ship or sheep, you say?)
 Plus it outlines common mistakes by several language groups.
 Whether you’re aiming for just being understood or seeking the ultimate near-native sound, these tips will help.

 Why choose The English Center?